MarcelaBarella/Resume/en-a/curriculum_ena.md

 # Marcela Barella Silva

 25 years
 São Paulo - SP - Brazil
-Celular: (+55 11) 963534656
+Cell Phone: +55 11 963534656
 Skype: marcelabarella
 Emails: marcela.barella@hotmail.com / barellamarcela@gmail.com

 ## About

 I have experience with software development, including scalable architectures, micro-services, security, machine learning and SEO.
-Currently I'm looking for opportunities for learning, teach, and apply my knowledges, in a company with possibility of cultural and intelectual exchange, with a positive ethical stance and that allows the creating of new things.
+I am looking for opportunities for learning, teaching, and applying my knowledge, in a company with possibility of cultural and intellectual exchange, with a positive ethical stance and one that allows the creation of new things.

 ## Work Experience

+**Foxbit - Software Developer(05/2019 - Currently):**
+- Develop new features using Ruby and NodeJS.
+- Assist in modiax platform migration.
+- Perform maintenance on legacy Ruby and NodeJs systems.

-**GetNinjas - Software Developer(05/2019 - Currently):**
+**GetNinjas - Software Developer(05/2019 - 12/2019):**
-- Develop new features using Python, Ruby and NodeJS for the growth team, aiming to improve uor SEO.
+- Develop new features using Python, Ruby and NodeJS for the growth team, aiming to improve our SEO.
-- Architect and implement micro-services for performatic content management, using Python, GraphQL and Postgres.
+- Architect and implement micro-services for performance critical content management, using Python, GraphQL and Postgres.
 - Perform maintenance on legacy Ruby systems.

 **IDwall - Software Developer(07/2018 - 05/2019):**
 - Develop new features and perform maintenance on Face Match and OCR systems using Python.
-- Refactoring a monolithic system in micro-services (Face Match and OCR).
+- Refactor a monolithic system to use micro-services (Face Match and OCR).
-- Helps on the migration of the face match application (all the infra) from GitHub to Gitlab.
+- Help on the migration of the Face Match application (including all the infra) from GitHub to Gitlab.

 **Geru - Spftware Developer(02/2018 - 06/2018):**
 - Develop new features for financial system using Python.
-- Refact tracking functionalities for metrics exibition on Grafana.
+- Refactor tracking functionalities for metrics exibition on Grafana.

 **Freelancer(05/2017 - 12/2017):**
 - Develop crawlers and other small applications with Python and JavaScript.

 **Agência Foster - Intern(03/2016 - 04/2017):**
-- Develop new features and perform the maintenance of sites and admin systems of big companies with C# and JavaScript.
+- Develop new features and perform maintenance on sites and admin systems of big companies with C# and JavaScript.

 ## Education
-**Graduation in Analysis and Systems Development** - FATEC Ipiranga (Trancado).
+**Graduate in Analysis and Systems Development** - FATEC Ipiranga (Trancado).
-**Graduation in Materials Science** - FATEC SP - (2012 - 2015, Concluído).
+**Graduate in Materials Science** - FATEC SP - (2012 - 2015, Concluído).
 **Scholarship CNPq** - (02/2015 - 09/2015).

 ## Skills